-Often, entities A document that sets out what a person wants to happen to their money and other property after they die. notify individuals about the above by providing a privacy notice at the time of collection, such as on a form used to collect personal information, or in a script read over the telephone.
+Often, entities will notify individuals about the above by providing a privacy notice at the time of collection, such as on a form used to collect personal information, or in a script read over the telephone.

 APP 5 recognises that it may not be reasonable to take any steps to provide notice or to ensure awareness of APP 5 matters.
 The APP guidelines provide a number of examples of when it may be reasonable; for example, if notification may pose a serious threat to an individual’s health and safety, or to public health or safety.

 APP 6: Use and disclosure of personal information